-The PSC formulation is heavily weighted towards the construction obligations in the project.
-The NPV of the A1(M) PFI road scheme reported by the National Audit Office (1998) at 8% was £204 million (Bain = £204 million).
+The PSC formulation is heavily weighted towards the construction obligations in this project.
+The NPV of the A1(M) PFI road scheme reported by the National Audit Office (1998) at 8% was £204 million (my spreadsheet calculations also suggested £204 million).
 At 6%, the NAO reported an NPV of £222 million (Bain = £219 million).
-The small discrepancy suggests that the recreated PSC is a valid platform from which to calculate the A1(M) NPV at alternative discount rates.
-These sensitivities are shown in Figure 3.
+The small discrepancy-largely due to rounding errors-suggests that the recreated PSC is a valid platform from which to calculate the A1(M) NPV at alternative discount rates.
+These sensitivities are shown in Fig. 3.